DrewBrasher/TacoBellRedSauce/README.md

 1/2 tsp sugar

 ### Directions
-1. Bring all ingredients except 1/4 cup water and corn starch to a boil in a saucepan.
+1. Bring all ingredients (except 1/4 cup water and corn starch if using cornstarch) to a boil in a saucepan.
 2. Reduce heat and simmer for 10 minutes.

+**If using Xanthan Gum:**

+3. Remove from heat, add Xanthan Gum, and blend with an immersion blender or in a blender.

+***If using corn starch:**

 3. Mix 1/4 cup water and corn starch.
 4. Add corn starch water to the pan, bring back to a simmer, and simmer for another minute or two whisking frequently.

+### Notes
+Using Xanthan Gum gives a better texture that is closer to the original but corn starch can be used instead.

 ## Contributions
 This recipe is a work in progress.
 I think it tastes pretty close to Taco Bell's Red Sauce but it still needs improvement.
 If you try a variation you think is closer feel free to fork this repo, make your adjustments, and create a pull request.
 Or you can just email me your recipe at info@drewbrasher.com